2017-18 Winter Holiday Closure

-University policy related to Curtailment Leave allows eligible employees to use three vacation days in advance of actual accrual.
-Staff employees and those academic employees who accrue vacation leave will need to use either vacation, compensatory time (if available), or leave without pay to compensate for the three work days that are not holidays.
+Consistent with University policy on curtailment leave, staff employees and those academic employees who accrue vacation leave will need to use either vacation, compensatory time (if available), or leave without pay to compensate for the two work days that are not holidays.

 For exclusively represented employees, labor contracts may include similar provisions, and requirements under the Higher Education Employer-Employee Relations Act will be observed.

 In accordance with University personnel policies and applicable labor agreements, employees will have the choice of the following options to cover the non-paid days during the closure period:

 - Employees may utilize vacation days in advance of their actual accrual.